makubacki/tianocore.github.io/How-to-Build-With-Stuart.md

 </details>

-### Example: I want to fix all the spelling errors in my package.
+### I want to fix all the spelling errors in my package.
 How do I just run the spell check plugin?

 <details>
   <summary>Example</summary>